paula22on/3D_Scene_Segmentation/README.md

   ```
   evaluation/
     checkpoints-segmentation/
-      segmentation_checkpoint_naive.pth
+      segmentation_checkpoint_best.pth
+      segmentation_checkpoint_rotated.pth
       segmentation_checkpoint_augmentation.pth
-      segmentation_checkpoint_rotated.pth
       segmentation_checkpoint_weighted.pth
+      segmentation_checkpoint_naive.pth
   ```

 4. Each of the four approaches presented corresponds to a checkpoint.
 We use arguments to evaluate each of the checkpoints, as follows:

-  - `--naive`: Evaluation of the naive aproach.
-  - `--augmentation`: Evaluation of a model trained with data balancing and rotation.
+  - `--best`: Evaluation of a model trained with balanced data, data augmentation with sample rotation, and per-epoch sample rotation.
+Trained during 97 epochs.
-  - `--rotated`: Evaluation trained with a model trained with rotated data.
+  - `--rotated`: Evaluation of a model trained with balanced data, data augmentation with sample rotation, and per-epoch sample rotation.
+Trained during 80 epochs.
+  - `--augmentation`: Evaluation of a model trained balanced data and data augmentation with sample rotation.
   - `--weighted`: Evaluation of a model trained with weighted inverse loss.
+  - `--naive`: Evaluation of the naive aproach with no data balancing or augmentation.

 5. Navigate to the `evaluation` directory and run the evaluation script with one of these arguments to evaluate the corresponding training scenario.